7hacker/data-structures-algorithms-in-python/README.md

 sortedListToTree.py : take a sorted list, and build a binary search tree

+split53.py : Given an array of ints, is it possible to divide the ints into two groups, so that the sum of the two groups is the same, with these constraints: all the values that are multiple of 5 must be in one group, and all the values that are a multiple of 3 (and not a multiple of 5) must be in the other.
+(No loops needed.)

 stack.py : Get a stack by using this Lib

 stringPermutations.py : Write a recursive function for generating all permutations of an input string.
 To start, assume every character in the input string is unique.